Buyer’s Guide: Hammers

 - Rip claw hammers have a fairly straight claw, which makes them ideal for demo—“ripping” apart boards that are nailed together, tearing up flooring, or forcefully separating nailed surfaces in other projects.
 You can also remove nails with the rip claw, but not quite as easily as with a curved claw hammer.
 Most serious DIYers and construction pros rely on a rip claw hammer, which is generally heavier and longer than a curved claw hammer.

-Your hammer should feel comfortable in your hand, provide good enough grip to keep it from flying out of your grasp during your swing, absorb shock so your wrists don’t give out, and not shatter during a strong blow.
+Your hammer should feel comfortable in your hand, provide good enough grip to keep it from flying out of your grasp, absorb shock so your wrists don’t give out, and not shatter with the impact of a strong blow.
 While both steel and fiberglass handles are sturdy enough to absorb the force of hammering, the materials have their differences.

 - Fiberglass is lighter than steel and also better at absorbing vibration and shock that otherwise would hit your hands.